opendocsg/slw-judgments-backfill/2004_SGHC_201/report.md

 52     Finally, the appellant argued that the entrapment carried out by the CNB officers constituted a reason for the court to exercise its discretion to convict him on a lesser offence ( _ie_ possession) instead of that arising out of the entrapment ( _ie_ trafficking).
 I took the view that the appellant’s arguments in this regard were without merit.

-53     The appellant’s reference to the case of _Tan Boon Hoc k v PP_ [1994] 2 SLR 150 was wholly inapposite.
+53     The appellant’s reference to the case of _Tan Boon Hoc k v PP_ <span class="citation">[1994] 2 SLR 150</span> was wholly inapposite.
 In para 55 of his written submissions, the appellant claimed that:

- Further, there is the interesting case of Tan Boon Hoc k v PP [1994] 2 SLR 150 where the Honourable Chief Justice intimated that the entrapment bringing about the offence may not have been appropriate.
+ Further, there is the interesting case of Tan Boon Hoc k v PP <span class="citation">[1994] 2 SLR 150</span> where the Honourable Chief Justice intimated that the entrapment bringing about the offence may not have been appropriate.

 54     The appellant’s reading of my decision in that case was incorrect. _Tan’s_ case did not deal with the issue of entrapment, and it made no reference to any of the leading decisions on entrapment such as _R v Sang_ and _How Poh Sun v PP._ Instead, _Tan_ ’s case dealt with the issue of “consent”, or the appearance of consent, of an undercover police officer taking part in an operation to flush out homosexual activity in a secluded area.
 Moreover, _Tan’s_ case was a decision on sentencing, and had nothing to do with the court’s discretion to convict the accused on a lesser offence.
 As I observed in that case at [9]: